 Amazingly, since nanopore sequencing does not utilize PCR amplification, epigenetic modifications are maintained and are actually measurable by the MinION.
 The instrument is capable of detecting 5-methylcytosine modifications, and this data showed good concordance with whole genome bisulfite sequencing performed in the past.

 Furthermore, they were able to map several of their ultra-long reads with telomeric repeats to specific chromosomal regions.
-They were then identify the start of the telomeric repeats and calculate the length of the repeat sequence.
+They were then able to identify the start of the telomeric repeats and calculate the length of the repeat sequence.
 Overall, they found evidence for repeat regions that span 2 – 11 kb.

 Long and ultra-long reads are absolutely critical when it comes to annotating these highly repetitive regions.
 There are other sequencers, including the PacBio SMRT Sequel sequencing system, that allows for very long reads compared to the Illumina instruments.
 But Jain et al. were able to obtain reads that were up to a staggering 882 kb in length.